Frequently Asked Questions

 - Payment issue?
 Try a different card.

-- App inactive?
-You can only subscribe to active Apps.
+- MCP server inactive?
+You can only subscribe to active MCP servers.

 My subscription is not showing up